University of Toronto: Governance

 The chancellor, usually a former governor general, lieutenant governor, premier or diplomat, is the ceremonial head of the university.
-The president is appointed by the council as the chief executive of the university.
-There are numerous vice-presidents that serve on the president’s leadership team.
-Among them, one is cross-appointed as the university provost and two as the principals of the Mississauga campus and Scarborough campus respectively.
+The president of the University of Toronto is appointed by the Governing Council as the chief executive of the university.
+There are numerous vice-presidents that serve on the president's leadership team.
+Among them, one is cross-appointed as the university provost and two as the principals of the Mississauga campus and Scarborough campus, respectively.